skiffos/SkiffOS/README.md

  - On first boot, the system will build the **core** container image.
  - SSH connections to the **core** user are dropped into the Docker container seamlessly.
+ - When building the container, the system automatically attempts to build an image compatible with the target.

 This allows virtually any workflow to be migrated to Skiff with almost no effort.
+The config file structure is flexible, and allows for any number of containers, users, and images to be defined and built.

 You may enable this by adding the config `skiff/core` to your `SKIFF_CONFIG` list.

-To customize the core environment, add another config that places a Dockerfile and any associated files in the root filesystem at `/opt/skiff/coreenv/user`.
+To customize the core environment, edit the file at `skiff/core/config.yaml` on the persist partition.
+The default config will be placed there on first boot.

-You can also customize the core environment by placing a Dockerfile and any associated files on the persist partition at `skiff/coreenv`.

-NOTE: This is currently [being rewritten](http://github.com/paralin/skiff-core) and will be significantly revised in the near future.

 ## Configuration Packages